Latin Americans don’t think much of the quality of the public services they receive

 Latin Americans don’t think much of the public service they receive from the government and even most private businesses.
 That’s the conclusion of studies conducted by the Inter-American Development Bank (IDB), which look into ways to cut bureaucratic red tape.

-The study looked at public service satisfaction levels in Chile, Ecuador, Panama, Paraguay, Trinidad and Tobago, and Uruguay.
+The study looked at public service satisfaction levels in Chile, Ecuador, Panama, Paraguay, Ecuador, Trinidad and Tobago, and Uruguay.
 The idea was to obtain a representative sample that tracked the efficiency of public and private services provided to citizens.

 In the first report, titled, “Simplifying Lives: Quality and Satisfaction with Public Service” citizens of Latin America and the Caribbean give a low rating to common government procedures such as resolving a tax dispute, paying taxes, arranging a doctor’s appointment, or reporting a robbery, in a survey using Facebook.

 A second study, titled “Governments that Serve: Innovations that are Improving Service Delivery to Citizens” looks at innovative ways to improove government services.

 The IDB said in the first study on quality, the average satisfaction score for public services was 4.8 on a scale from 1 (worse) to 10 (best) — below similar measurements in developed economies (in the U.S., the satisfacation score is 6.4, for example).